sbellem/HoneyBadgerBFT-Python/docs/paper/protocol.rst

 .. [#f2] Reliable channels can be emulated on top of unreliable channels by
 	resending transmissions, at the expense of some efficiency.

+.. [#f3] The Baek and Zheng threshold scheme also satisfies (the threshold
+    equivalent of) the stronger *IND-CCA* game, but this is not required by our protocol.

 .. [#f4] The expected running time can be reduced to :math:`\mathcal{O}(1)`
     (c.f. :cite:`Ben-Or:2003:RIC:1061993.1061994`) by running several instances in